 For example, we can determine that a document containing trade secrets was copied to a specific brand of thumb drive at a precise time and date from a specific computer.
 We might also recover browser history that reveals a search for “how to avoid detection when copying documents.”
 (Yes, that actually happened!)

 As important, a digital forensics expert may identify additional devices or cloud accounts that hadn’t been considered by the attorney or the client.
-Those devices may contain critical evidence, too; evidence that may change the case outcome.
+Those devices may contain critical evidence, too; digital evidence that may change the case outcome.

 Only by uncovering all the available evidence, using an early digital strategy, can an up-to-date attorney prepare the best possible case for his clients.
 In the future, a “digital first” approach will no doubt become standard operating procedure for addressing a new case.
 But for now, attorneys will need to make an effort to better understand how digital evidence can be integrated into their daily activities.